Believe it or not, the most effective remedy for relieving stress is quite easy to get your hands on. You’ll be surprised at how simple it really is…

 The western diet, while convenient, does your health and mind no favors.
 Too many foods are loaded with processed and refined chemicals that throw your body out of hormonal balance.
 Consider these foods for reducing the cortisol stress hormone and controlling anxiety:

-- Salmon – contains omega-3 fatty acids, which regulates production of the hormones dopamine and serotonin.
+- Salmon – Salmon contains omega-3 fatty acids, which regulates production of the hormones dopamine and serotonin.
 These are the body’s natural feel-good hormones.

 - Avocados – This fruit contains B vitamins that aid in brain cell production.
 B vitamin deficiency has been linked to many ailments, including anxiety.